Bartozzz/bartozzz.github.io/_posts/2018-04-29-publishing-packages-to-npm.md

 - `npm run build` will build modules and pipe the bundles to `/package` directory.
 - `npm run copy` will execute `/scripts/copy.js` script described in the next section.

 Note that it is important to set `"private": true` in `/package.json`.
-It will prevent us from accidentally pushing your entire entire repository to the npm registry instead of only the builded modules.
+It will prevent you from accidentally pushing your entire entire repository to the npm registry instead of only the builded modules.

 ### Copying required files into package